Skip to main content

 Common pitfalls

-Forgetting to convert percent to decimal
+Forgetting to convert percent to a decimal

 Key takeaways